 God’s creative work is complete at the end of the sixth day.
-The entire universe in all its beauty and perfection was fully formed in six literal, concurrent, 24-hour days.
+The entire universe in all its beauty and perfection was fully formed in six literal, consecutive, 24-hour days.
 At the completion of His creation, God announces that it is very good.

 Creation Day 7 (Genesis 2:1–3)

 God rests.
 This in no way indicates He was weary from His creative efforts, but denotes that the creation is complete.
 He stops creating.
 Further, God is establishing a pattern of one day in seven to rest.
 The keeping of this day will eventually be a distinguishing trait of the God’s chosen people (Exodus 20:8-11).